 Amrita (Sanskrit) is seen as "nectar of immortality" in Yoga.
 In India it is symbolized iconographically by a jar.
 In introspection, Amrita is seen as golden liquid and tastes like flower nectar.
-In my opinion, it is generated through the transformation of ectoplasm (see: ectoplasm) in the heart centre (Anahata chakra) with the aid of head chakras.
+In my opinion, it is generated through the transformation of ectoplasm (see: ectoplasm) in the heart center (Anahata chakra) with the aid of head chakras.
 In the opinion of the theosophists and the Indian yoga, it originates in the palatine, where the Soma Chakra is opening out.
 According to yoga, it can be stimulated by the Khechari Mudra (the tongue is bent back to the posterior palate).

 Awareness of sleep paralysis (abbreviation).
-See: sleep paralysis.
+See: Sleep Paralysis.

 Our transcendent body, consisting of subtle matter.
 It is a spiritual body and generally appears as a reproduction of the physical body.